seowithalii/sharafatali/README.md

 ## What I Do

 I build structured SEO systems that work across both traditional search and AI-generated answers.
+Alongside local businesses, I also build SaaS software, [PandaCue](https://pandacue.com/) Pre launch seo Strategy to capture the market.

 Most local businesses lose leads not because of competition, but because their SEO foundation is broken at the structural level.
 I fix that.